gabbymichals/gabbymichals/README.md

 ### Hi there 👋
 I'm currently an undergraduate Senior studying for a Bachelors in Science of Economic Policy Analysis and minoring in Data Science.
+Here is a digital portfolio of the coding project I have done as an undergraduate.

 Welcome to my GitHub!